 - You can select a “certain and continuous” benefit for 15 years, with your eligible spouse’s consent.
-A monthly benefit will be paid for your lifetime, and a survivor benefit will be paid for the remainder of the selected number of years if you die during that selected time period.
-If you live longer than the selected number of years, no survivor benefit will be paid.
+A monthly benefit will be paid for your lifetime, and a survivor benefit will be paid for the remainder of the 15-year period if you die before receiving 15 years of benefit payments.
+If you live longer than 15 years, no survivor benefit will be paid.

 - You can also choose another named beneficiary instead of your eligible spouse.
 Your spouse must consent to this option.